Daihatsu Move: Second generation (L900; 1998)

-The second-generation Move was introduced in October 1998 and was also marketed in Malaysia with slight modifications as the Perodua Kenari.
+The second-generation Move was introduced in October 1998.
 Power of the Japanese market engines are 45 PS for the basic EF-SE, 58 PS for the 12-valve EF-VE and 64 PS for the turbocharged EF-DET and JB-DET engines.

 In May 1999 a Hello Kitty special edition, targeted at female drivers, was introduced.
 This was based on the CL model and was fitted with Hello Kitty emblems, decals, seat covers, and gauges.
 It also received a front bench seat, unlike other standard Moves, and the door lock knobs were shaped like the Sanrio character.
 A CVT option was added to the Move CX and Z4 models at the same time.

-The Move received a light facelift in October 2000, with revised bumpers (with additional vents up front, redesigned marker lights at the rear) and redesigned one-piece taillights.
-The taillights on the Move Custom were extended downwards at the same time.
+The second-generation Move received a minor facelift in October 2000.
+The Move models were divided into two models.
+The base model was called the Casual, while the sportier model was called the Custom.
+It featured a collision-safe body called "TAF" (Total Advanced Function), dual airbags for all models.
+Furthermore, the 2WD "Aero Down Custom" offered DVS (Daihatsu Vehicle Stability control system) as an option, which combined ABS, TCS, and yaw control.
+Other changes include a revised bumper (with additional vents at the front, redesigned marker lights at the rear) and redesigned single-piece taillights.
+The taillights on the Move Custom were also extended downward.

+The second-generation Move was also marketed in Malaysia with slight modifications as the Perodua Kenari.